Colt McCoy

-Daniel "Colt" McCoy (born September 5, 1986) is an American football quarterback for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Texas, where he won several awards and honors as a senior in 2009.
-McCoy is second all-time to Boise State's Kellen Moore in games won by an NCAA Division I FBS quarterback.
-He was drafted by the Cleveland Browns in the third round of the 2010 NFL Draft.
-He has also been a member of the San Francisco 49ers, Washington Redskins, and New York Giants, mostly serving as a backup quarterback.
+Daniel "Colt" McCoy (born September 5, 1986) is an American former professional football player who was a quarterback for 13 seasons in the National Football League (NFL).
+He played college football for the Texas Longhorns, winning several awards and honors as a senior in 2009 and ranking second all-time in games won by an FBS quarterback.
+McCoy was selected by the Cleveland Browns in the third round of the 2010 NFL draft and was also a member of the San Francisco 49ers, Washington Redskins, New York Giants, and Arizona Cardinals, primarily being used as a backup.

 Early life

 McCoy was born in Hobbs, New Mexico.
 He is the eldest of three children born to Steven Brad McCoy and Debra Kay (Woodruff) McCoy.
-He attended Jim Ned High School in Tuscola, Texas, population 714, where he was coached in football by his father.
+He attended Jim Ned High School in Tuscola, Texas, where he was coached in football by his father.
 He achieved several distinctions as a high school player, including two-time Associated Press 2A Offensive MVP and First-team All-state selection.
 Over his career, he completed 536-of-849 passes (63.1%) for 9,344 yards and 116 TDs.
 He ranks as the all-time leading passer in Texas Division 2A high school history and is fourth overall in Texas high school history.
-McCoy also served as Jim Ned High School's punter as a junior and senior.
-During his sophomore year, McCoy was also playing free safety.
-However, after he suffered a concussion while tackling 215-pound Bangs High School running back Jacoby Jones (not to be confused with the wide receiver of the same name), his father decided not to let him play defense anymore.
-At the time Jim Ned was 8–0, but as McCoy missed the next two games due to the concussion, Jim Ned's season unraveled.
-McCoy also played in the 2003 Texas 2A State Championship against the San Augustine Wolves.
-Jim Ned lost 28–7.
+McCoy was also Jim Ned High School's punter as a junior and senior, and played free safety during his sophomore year.
+However, after he suffered a concussion while tackling an opponent's 215-pound running back, his father decided not to let him play defense anymore.
+At the time Jim Ned was 8–0, but when McCoy missed the next two games due to the concussion, Jim Ned's season unraveled.
+McCoy played in the 2003 Texas 2A State Championship against the San Augustine Wolves; Jim Ned lost 28–7.